ougx/dnr-gui-sustain/source/windows/swdata.rst

 The ``Watershed Model Data`` window shows watershed model data including land use, and groundwater pumping and recharge estimated with the watershed model ``CropSim``.

-* **Data area**
+* **Data zonation area**

-  * ``Output Zone`` select the spatial division of the data to be plotted.
+..  * ``Output Zone`` select the spatial division of the data to be summarized.
 For example, if the *NRD* option is selected, the model results are aggregated in each NRD.
 The customized zone allows users select an existing zone file or shapefiles to define the output zone.
 Please see the Customized Zone section.
-  * ``Show Zones`` activate a new window displaying the distribution map of the selected output zones.
+  * ``Show Zones`` activate a new window displaying the distribution map of the selected output zones (See :doc:`../windows/showZone`).
   * ``Load Results`` load the results from the model files and calculate the pumping, recharge and land cover area for each output zone.
 It can take a while and the program will be frozen during the reading process.

 * **Selection area** provide the filtering function on the data.
 Users can select specific variable, zone, crop type and irrigation type for plotting or export.
 In each selection block, one or more items can be selected.
 To select multiple items, press the *Ctrl* when clicking the items or check the boxes.
 If no item is selected when plotting, the program assumes that all the items are selected (no filtering).